House of Dextra: Build Guide

 Verify movement

 Select each motor, enable the torque slider, and move the dial to confirm response.
-Debug non-moving motors by checking cable connections.
+Debug by checking cable connections.

 -